 Many Indigenous people in Canada prefer not to describe themselves as "Indians" and view this term as rooted in colonialism and racism.
 Under the Indian Act, the precise legal meaning of the term "Indian" refers to First Nations persons who are entitled to registration.

 Prepare for discussions on addressing remaining inequities in registration and membership.
 Visit The Collaborative Process on the Second-Generation Cut-off and Section 10 Voting Thresholds.

 Services and information

-Find out if you are eligible to register and how to apply.
+Find out if you are entitled to registration under the Indian Act and how to apply.

 Find out what you need to know about status cards and the Temporary Confirmation of Registration Document.